-Professor Mark Hallett is the Director Designate of the Courtauld Institute of Art.
-He will succeed Professor Deborah Swallow as Märit Rausing Director in August 2023.
+Professor Mark Hallett is the Märit Rausing Director of the Courtauld Institute of Art.

 Prior to arriving at The Courtauld in April 2023, Mark Hallett spent more than a decade as the Director of the Paul Mellon Centre for Studies in British Art (PMC), a London-based research centre that is part of Yale University.
 In this role, he oversaw a major expansion of the Centre’s premises, personnel, activities and remit.
 Under his leadership, the Centre become known for supporting and publishing research on British art and architecture of all periods.
 It also became recognised for its pioneering forms of online publication, its expanded learning and events programme, and its ambitious in-house research projects.
 During his time at the Centre, Hallett also oversaw the launch of the New Narratives scholarships initiative, which supports the development of a more diverse range of scholarly voices in the field of British art studies.